thjashin/thjashin.github.io/index.md

 I am a research scientist at Google DeepMind.
 I work on machine learning, with an emphasis on:

 * Generative modeling: using probabilistic methods to capture the structure and uncertainty inherent in data
-* Algorithmic modeling: building models that efficiently encode dependencies and extract meaningful representations
+* Algorithmic modeling: building models that efficiently encode dependencies, has long-term mmeory, and extract meaningful representations

 I'm particularly interested in addressing challenging inferential questions at the intersection of these two areas.
 Some of the topics I investigate include variational inference, sampling, gradient estimation, and score-based modeling.
 <!--